jenavarrob/simple-recursion-fractals/README.md

 # simple-recursion-fractals
 Creates simple fractals based on recursion.
-This code is for illustrative and learning purposes.
+This code is for illustrative and learning purposes only.

 ## Setup mono
 Follow the instructions here to install mono: